 - A person is less likely to recognize potential danger.

 - Research suggests that drinking during the teen years could interfere with normal brain development and change the brain in ways that:

 - Have negative effects on information processing and learning.

-Causes many deaths.
+Causes many deaths

-- 1,580 deaths from car crashes
+- 1,580 deaths from motor vehicle crashes

-- 1,269 from murders
+- 1,269 from homicides